What does the acronym S.W.A.P. stand for?

-SWAP also has taken on the enormous challenge of being the sole recycler of all electronic waste streaming from campus and State Agencies in Dane County.
+SWAP also has taken on the enormous challenge of being the sole recycler of all electronic waste streaming from campus.
 While we try to find homes for much of the equipment the vast majority is outdated or broken and these items need to be recycled properly.
 Recycling computer equipment is easy.
 Proper recycling of computer equipment is difficult and costly.
 It involves setting high standards for our electronic scrap vendors that mandate no burying, dumping, or shipping overseas.

 HIPAA and FERPA laws also mandate that all health, financial, and student data be kept confidential so all data on data-containing devices must be removed or the device must be destroyed.
 Destroying data on hard drives and other media-containing devices is a crucial responsibility that we take very seriously.
 Working collaboratively with our electronic scrap vendor SWAP uses software and hardware devices such as wiping programs, hard drive crushers and shredders to ensure that no data leaves the University.

 How Does SWAP Redistribute the State's Surplus Property?